22 Popular Pizza Chains, Ranked Worst To Best

 For gourmet, make-it-yourself pizza, MOD makes a case as the best of the customizable options out there.
 The list of toppings here can admittedly be overwhelming, with everything from roasted corn to spicy chicken sausage to chickpeas to play with.
 Essentially, MOD lets you act as an amateur chef, creating your own flavor profiles to see if maybe you missed your calling.
 Of course, this can also lead to creating some pretty awful stuff if you don't know what you're doing or just got too adventurous.
 And if you fall into that category, it may be safer to try some of their specialty pies.

 What's great about MOD's specialty menu is that the creations are pretty simple, so you don't need to think too hard about if the flavors will work together.
-The Colexico with mozzarella and gorgonzola, chicken, jalapenos, and red and Buffalo sauces is always a winner.
+The Calexico with mozzarella and gorgonzola, chicken, jalapenos, and red and Buffalo sauces is always a winner.
 So is the Jasper with spicy chicken sausage and red sauce.
 The crust is good, but a little uniform-feeling given the more freewheeling MOD model.
 Still, it's worth noting that MOD's personal-sized pizzas make it an ideal spot for a large group, so everyone can try whatever crazy combination of stuff they want.

 4. Mellow Mushroom

 If you went to college in the southeast, you no doubt had more than your share of pizzas from Mellow Mushroom, which was considered "the good stuff" compared to your late-night $5 pies.
 But Mellow Mushroom still holds up even when you're not in school.
-The chain's pizzas come with a relatively sweet and wheat-forward crust that's dotted with parmesan cheese and a light coat of olive oil.
+The chain's pizzas come with a relatively sweet and wheat-forward crust that's dotted with Parmesan cheese and a light coat of olive oil.

 The stone-baked pizzas bring a masterful mix of crispy and soft, providing the perfect base for the signature Mellow red sauce.
 The spicy, savory sauce pairs perfectly with equally savory toppings like kalamata olives and applewood smoked bacon.
 But if you want to experience Mellow Mushroom at its best, then delve into the chain's intriguing mix of specialty pies.
 The Merry Prankster starts with a garlic-herb aioli and tops it with chicken, peppers, sausage, and white cheddar.
-And the Wild in Havana is like a Cuban sandwich on a pizza, even going so far as to present itself drizzled with mayo and mustard.
+And the limited-time special Wild in Havana is like a Cuban sandwich on a pizza, even going so far as to present itself drizzled with mayo and mustard.

 3. Anthony's Coal Fired Pizza

 Whatever you do at Anthony's Coal Fired Pizza, don't send your pizza back for being burnt.
-That's because the black char on the crust is kind of the point of this "well-done," pizza, a take on New Haven, Connecticut style that's branched into a large east coast chain.
+That's because the black char on the crust is kind of the point of this "well-done," pizza, a take on New Haven, Connecticut-style that's branched into a large East Coast chain.
 For lovers of pizza-by-fire, no chain comes close to Anthony's, where the hot, crispy crust supports a rich red sauce and mild cheese.
 All told, it's always cooked enough that it's never going to be soggy.

 2. &pizza

-These oblong pizzas might not be familiar to those who live west of Appalachia, but do yourself a favor: If you're ever in the mid-Atlantic, or just changing planes at Reagan National Airport, make a point to try &pizza.
+These oblong pizzas might not be familiar to those who live west of Appalachia, but do yourself a favor: If you're ever in the mid-Atlantic or just changing planes at Reagan National Airport, make a point to try &pizza.
 The hot, fluffy dough feels almost like a perfectly cooked donut, with a crispy outside and an interior that explodes with steam when you rip it apart.
 Its top-tier crust aside, &pizza also boasts a menu of specialty pizzas unlike any of its competition.

 The basic cheese could make a case as the best of any chain, with fresh basil and mozzarella that put it up against traditional Italian pizzerias.
 Many of the specialty pies also come with a "drizzle," a swirl of balsamic glaze, pesto, truffle ranch, and other sauces that give it a little extra kick.
 It's the most gourmet of any national pizza chain, and even though spots like CPK might offer more unusual ingredients, &pizza nails flavor profiles in ways no one else can.
 And for that, it's the best airport pizza in America.
 And near the top of most pizza places in general.